-Also, plan maps were prepared for level 1 (n=1) and level 4 (n=4) each for IP and resistivity, each at a scale of 1:5000.
+Also, plan maps for each of the two grids were prepared for level 1 (n=1) and level 4 (n=4) each for IP and resistivity, each at a scale of 1:5,000.
 The data were plotted and contoured at the same contour interval as that of the pseudosections.
-The four plans were numbered GP-10 to GP-13, respectively.
+The four plans for the Cinderella-Chase grid were numbered C-15 to C-18, respectively and that for the Mike grid were numbered M-4 to M-7, respectively.